BIO AND INFO

-It has been said that during performances, John Carleton, aka Johnny Never, channels the deep rooted spirit and soul of the original Delta and Piedmont blues greats.
+It has been said that during performances, J. Carleton Dorchester, aka Johnny Never, channels the deep rooted spirit and soul of the original Delta and Piedmont blues greats.
 His music is indeed inspired by the old time blues masters, but he is no mere mimic.
 His original compositions possess the qualities of the genuine article, delivered through deft finger-style guitar work and a voice that rings with authenticity, yet it remains original and refreshing.
 His interpretations of vintage blues standards is as original as it is honest to the spirit of the source.

 " John Carleton, (aka Johnny Never), is probably the most refreshing thing I’ve heard this year, where blues is concerned. " -Bill Chicken Wilson - Blues Reflections Magazine

 In performances for venues large and small, he plays an entertaining mix of Vintage Blues, peppered with popular jazz standards from the 1920s, 30s, and 40s, as well as timeless originals that have gotten radio play around the world.
 He performs in blues and folk festivals, bars and music halls, from Memphis to Ontario, Canada.
 Johnny was a quarter finalist in the IBC in 2014.
 In 2011, Johnny and his band were the only local band to perform in a Philadelphia Folksong Society concert featuring Guy Davis and other national acts, in honor of the 100th birthday of Robert Johnson.

 His latest album, Blue Delta, has been enthusiastically received on radio and internet blues stations around the world, from California to Congo, New York to New Dehli, and has gotten rave reviews.